paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 1. Navigate to https://us-east-1.console.aws.amazon.com/cloudformation/home?#/stacks
 1. Locate your Stack and select it so the right-hand side panel displays the Stack Info tab
 1. Locate the Outputs tab and select it
-1. Find the Output Key named **"S#URL"** and click the URL shown in its Value column
+1. Find the Output Key named **"S3URL"** and click the URL shown in its Value column to take you through to the AWS Console's S3 page.
-1. You should see before you two files (`.cert` and `.key`) which match the CommonName of your certificate and contain its key material.
+1. You will see two files here (`.cert` and `.key`) which match the CommonName of your certificate and contain its key material.

 ## Updating your Certificate Stack (Renewals)

 CFN Stacks can be "Created" and "Deleted" only once, but "Updated" as many times as you like.
 When you "Update" a regular CFN Stack it is typically because the template content or some parameters to the template need to be altered.
-In the world of Machine Identities there's a domain-specific operation type, called a **"Renewal"**.
+In the world of Machine Identities there's an additional, domain-specific, operation type called a **"Renewal"**.
-Renewals can be considered a form of "Soft-Update" in which the only material change to the inputs is the current date.
+Renewals can be considered a form of "Soft-Update" in which the only material change to the inputs is the time at which the event occurred.
 When machine identities are not renewed in a timely manner, outages occur.

-The **"RenewalHours"** you specified above during Creation of the Certificate Stack determines when renewals happen but, as you don't have 60 days to wait around in this Workshop, you're going to simulate a renewal.
+The **"RenewalHours"** you specified above during Creation of the Certificate Stack determines when renewals happen.
+Since you don't have 60 days to wait around in this Workshop for an **automated** renewal, you're going to **manually** request one.

+NOTE: **manual** renewals are a legitimate use case, and a useful tool if any of your scheduled renewals ever fail (e.g. timeouts)

-The following steps will cause a Certificate renewal in TLSPC.
+The following CloudFormation steps will cause a **manual** Certificate renewal in TLSPC.

 1. Navigate to https://us-east-1.console.aws.amazon.com/cloudformation/home
 1. Find or search for your Stack using the name you provided earlier